andrewmahoneyf/Crypto-Search-Trends/README.md

 ## Data Sources

-We used data from GitHub user JesseVent's \"crypto\" repository, which containeds historical cryptocurrency prices and market data for all different cryptocurrency tokens.
+We used data from GitHub user JesseVent's "crypto" repository, which containeds historical cryptocurrency prices and market data for all different cryptocurrency tokens.
 The dataset includes 1515 different coins, 13 variables, and over 700,000 observations with dates from 2013 until now.
 We downloaded the crypto history data through R using a custom function provided by the development library from the developer.
 Additionally, we used Google Trends data related to our selected cryptocurrencies.
-We then pulled all of the data ranging back to the start of 2017, as cryptocurrency activity has been more prominent (and arguably more interesting) recently than ever before, due to rising popularity and a heightened sense of legitimacy from the public."),
+We then pulled all of the data ranging back to the start of 2017, as cryptocurrency activity has been more prominent (and arguably more interesting) recently than ever before, due to rising popularity and a heightened sense of legitimacy from the public.

 ## Findings